 Twelve seconds passes more quickly than it ought.
-What a shot of hard drug, though; espresso in a thimble; whisky in a thumbnail sketch.
+What a shot of hard drug, though: espresso in a thimble; whisky in a thumbnail sketch.
 But as the angel says in Family Man: "It's only a glimpse."

 And so it ended.
-At the top of the escalator was not Jesus Christ, but rather another passage toward another escalator, a nominal conveyance bearing weary travelers home and about.
+At the top of the escalator was not Jesus Christ, but rather another passage toward another escalator; another nominal conveyance bearing weary travelers home and about.

 The night passed into insignificance.
-Writing this, I cannot remember what happened next, except it involved snow, ice, freezing rain, and my flight being delayed 12 hours.
-God determined long before eonian times I should book an overpriced hotel room in Chantilly, Virginia, this night, arriving home the following morning.
+Writing this, I cannot remember what happened next, except that it involved snow, ice, freezing rain, and my flight being delayed twelve hours.
+God determined long before eonian times that I should book an overpriced hotel room in Chantilly, Virginia this night, arriving home the following morning.
 No matter.
-The trial became another to endure until such dress rehearsals morphed into the sought-after reality.
-If every evil becomes significant with so small a glimpse into glory, what happens when these glimpses give way to the real thing?
-I pray the reality happens soon.
+The trial became another to endure until such dress rehearsals morph into the sought-after reality.

+If every evil of one's life becomes practically insignificant with so small a glimpse into glory, what happens when these glimpses give way to the real thing?

+I pray that the reality happens soon.
 I don't know how much more of this good-time rock and roll I can stand.